-Broad coalition of groups and individuals who work to end the death penalty; website's "Take Action" page invites people to join a National Action Team on the issue
+Broad coalition of groups and individuals who work to end the death penalty; website's "Resources" page offers much info

 National Crime Prevention Council

-Offers suggestions on everything from prevention of bullying among children, to gang-violence prevention, to self-protection courses for women; also offers crime-prevention training; its public-service ads often feature McGruff the Crime Dog
+Offers information on everything from prevention of bullying among children, to gang-violence prevention, to a self-protection course for women; also offers crime-prevention training; its public outreach often features McGruff the Crime Dog

 Parents of Murdered Children